Kean University: Impact of World War II

-The Second World War brought sweeping changes to the college with some 300 students serving in the armed forces and seven Newark State students losing their lives on active duty.
+World War II brought sweeping changes to the college with some 300 students serving in the armed forces and seven Newark State students losing their lives on active duty.
 During the war, President Roy L. Shaffer pledged to keep the college "rolling" as part of the "moral and intellectual defense" of the nation.

 The accelerating changes during World War II altered the nature of the college as its students, faculty, and curriculum became more diverse, the campus underwent physical changes, and the student body changed dramatically.
 One young veteran, writing home from occupied Germany, predicted that the college would see a lot more men's faces after the war, which turned out to be very accurate; the education benefits offered under the GI Bill of Rights drove men to apply at unprecedented levels, including more African-American students.

 As the post-war Baby Boom generated a large demand for new teachers, the college found itself broadening in the face of student desires for a broader curriculum that quickly expanded to encompass the liberal arts and sciences, the professions, and graduate education.
 While the college maintained a focus on educating teachers it was quickly developing itself into a comprehensive institution.
 By the early 1950s, post-war growth had severely strained the college's facilities, causing a need for a new campus.

 Newark State College

 The purchase of the Kean Estate in Union Township, then called the "Green Lane Farm", allowed for a new campus in 1958 at the site of the Kean family's ancestral home at Liberty Hall.
 The following year, in 1959, the institution changed its name to Newark State College, completing its transformation from a college of education to a comprehensive institute of higher education.

-President Eugene Wilkins retired in 1969, following the successful transition of the college from Newark to Union and the successful inaugural years of Newark State College.
-Wilkins was succeeded by Dr. Nathan Weiss, for whom the Nathan Weiss Graduate College is named.
+President Eugene Wilkins retired in 1969, following the successful transition of the college from Newark to Union, and the successful inaugural years of Newark State College.
+Wilkins was succeeded by Nathan Weiss, for whom the Nathan Weiss Graduate College is named.
 Weiss was committed to wide access to higher education, especially for first-generation college students, while fostering vastly expanded new programs in the sciences, health cares, business, and academic and administrative computing.
 Weiss led the school to its status as a multi-purpose institution.